mkillua/rolehub/README.md

 You can read more about the [documentation here](https://www.creative-tim.com/learning-lab/vue/overview/argon-dashboard/).

 **Example Pages**<br />
 If you want to get inspiration or just show something directly to your clients, you can jump-start your development with our pre-built example pages.
 Every page is spaced well, with attractive layouts and pleasing shapes.
-Vue Argon Dashboard 2 has everything you need to quickly set up an amazing project.
+Vue Role hub has everything you need to quickly set up an amazing project.

 View [example pages here](https://demos.creative-tim.com/vue-argon-dashboard/).